asapper/Capstone-Senior-Project/Markdown/docs/setup.md

 Ensure that the device is properly attached, and can be detected by the system.

+Follow [these instructions](https://ionicframework.com/docs/intro/deploying/) to allow your connected device to run the app.
+After finishing this, you can rebuild and run the app on your device with the following terminal commands.

 To run the app on an iOS device, run `ionic run ios`.
 To run the app on an Android device, run `ionic run android`.